-Lower Falls Creek Trail is a 3 mile heavily trafficked out and back trail located near Carson, WA that features a waterfall and is rated as moderate.
+Lower Falls Creek Trail is a 3 mile heavily trafficked out and back trail located near Carson, Washington that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash